-- Allow a mixture of commercial, multiunit condominiums and hotbed units, recreational and public uses, resort support uses, and amenities that ensure the vitality of Mountain Village. - Allow a broad range of activities and development that fulfill the goal of creating an active and vital center. - Allow educational, cultural, medical/wellness, business, professional and other uses. - d.
+- Allow a mixture of commercial, multiunit condominiums and hotbed units, recreational and public uses, resort support uses, and amenities that ensure the vitality of Mountain Village. - b.
+Allow a broad range of activities and development that fulfill the goal of creating an active and vital center. - Allow educational, cultural, medical/wellness, business, professional and other uses. - d.
 Allow expanded conference capabilities. - e.
-Connect the plaza areas together by better wayfinding, retail casting, themes and similar measures. - f.
-Consider creating new subdivision regulations that require town review of all condo maps to ensure compliance with applicable regulations and town approvals.
+Connect the plaza areas together by better varieding, retained, themes and similar measures. - f.
+Consider creating new subdivision regulations that require town review of a place maps to ensure compliance with applicable regulations and town approvals.